Get an Editor to Tackle Your RFP!

 - Cover letter – Is it written in a compelling and engaging manner?
 Is the introduction succinct?
 This can potentially make or break an RFP before they start to get to the good stuff!
 An editor will ready your amazing RFP for submission.
 Then the procurement manager is free to review and enjoy the incredible offerings you have provided.

 - Adherence to appropriate guidelines – If an editor understands the difference between local, state and federal guidelines, they can treat the RFP accordingly.
 They can work to ensure it meets compliance and is formatted correctly.

 - Punctuation, grammar, and spelling faux pas – Not only can an editor ensure compliance, but they can also give your writing some much-needed shine and polish.
 This is one of the simplest—yet most important—parts of the RFP!
 Attempting to sludge through difficult-to-read sentences, off-putting punctuation, and questionable grammar could cause the procurement manager to lose interest!

 - An experienced and professional perspective – Editors bring many years’ worth of experience to the table.
 This allows them to find those problem areas and iron them out quickly and easily.
-Maybe you did not word a few sections of your RFP to convey the importance of services you can provide.
+Maybe you did not word a few sections of your RFP to convey the importance of the services you can provide.
 The editor might reshape and mold that section, finessing it to provide depth, clarity and detail.
 This may give you the ability to stand out and make the procuring manager sit up and take notice!